-- For videos, charts, illustrations, tables, etc. to be used in class, convert them into text or provide an oral explanation. - If using materials that will not be distributed to students, provide an oral explanation on their visual information. - If you use a video in class, lend the video data to students with visual impairment before or after the class, if asked by them to do so.
-This will help them to understand the class. - For the books and documents necessary for your class, convert them into text data and send the data directly to the relevant students.
-If you find it difficult to do so for yourself, please see below.
-For textbooks and necessary references, the SDA Office will convert them into text data based on a request from the students. - If you would like materials to be converted into text data by the SDA Office, provide the SDA Office with the materials at least two weeks prior to the scheduled date of use.
-How to send the completed data to the students is negotiable. - For textbooks and references, it takes about a month to convert them into text data.
+- For videos, charts, illustrations, tables, etc. to be used in class, convert them into text or provide an oral explanation. - If a student with visual impairment asks you to provide materials in advance, please give an appropriate response. - If you show materials that are not be distributed to students on screen, provide an oral explanation of their visual information. - For the books and documents necessary for your class, convert them into text data and send the data directly to the relevant students.
+If you find it difficult to do so for yourself, please see below\.
+For textbooks and necessary references provided in the syllabus, the SDA Office will convert them into text data based on a request from the students. - \If you would like materials to be converted into text data (digitized materials) by the SDA Office, provide the SDA Office with the materials at least two weeks prior to the scheduled date of use.
+How to send the completed data (in digitized format) to the students is negotiable. - For textbooks and references, it takes about a month to convert them into text data.
 In addition, it takes longer for students with visual impairment to read through such data than their non-disabled peers.
 Accordingly, if you use a textbook or reference that is not provided in the syllabus, please inform such students immediately after deciding to use it.

-- If students with visual impairment ask you to extend the deadlines of assignments, please make an appropriate response.
+- If students with visual impairments ask you to extend the deadlines of assignments in advance, please give an appropriate response.